-- a MicroEJ Virtual Device, a software package including the resources and tools required for building and testing an application for a specific MicroEJ-ready device.
-A Virtual Device will simulate all capabilities of the corresponding hardware board: - Computation and Memory - Communication channels (e.g. Network, USB...) - Display - User interaction - a MicroEJ-ready device, an hardware device that has been previously programmed with a MicroEJ Multi-Sandbox Firmware.
-A MicroEJ Firmware is a binary instance of MicroEJ runtime for a target hardware board.
-MicroEJ Virtual Devices and MicroEJ Firmwares share the same version (there is a 1:1 mapping).
+- a Virtual Device, a software package including the resources and tools required for building and testing an application for a specific device.
+A Virtual Device will simulate all capabilities of the corresponding hardware board: - Computation and Memory - Communication channels (e.g. Network, USB...) - Display - User interaction - an hardware device that has been previously programmed with a Multi-Sandbox Firmware.
+Virtual Devices and Multi-Sandbox Firmware share the same version (there is a 1:1 mapping).

-Please refer to the Kernel Developer Guide to learn more on Multi-Sandbox Firmwares and Virtual Devices, and how to create them.
+Please refer to the Kernel Developer Guide to learn more on writing Kernel Applications and building Multi-Sandbox Firmware and Virtual Devices.

 The next chapters explain how to create, test and publish Sandboxed Applications.
-But before starting, there are fundamental concepts that need to be understood about Sandboxed Applications.